gabrielrizzo/map-computed/README.md

  }
 ```

-To upgrade this lib to it's full potencial, consider using map-props :)
+To upgrade this lib to it's full potencial, consider using mapProps :)
 https://github.com/gabrielrizzo/map-prop